 The petition in this matter arose after a neighbor called police in May of 2011, indicating that R.B., then four years old, had left her home and crossed the highway in only her underwear, and that she had a black eye.
-When police arrived asking R.B.'s whereabouts, Petitioner Mother and stepfather indicated that she was in her room, and they were asleep at the time.
+When police arrived asking R.B.'s whereabouts, mother and Petitioner Stepfather indicated that she was in her room, and they were asleep at the time.
 The home was in disarray with animals, animal feces, food, garbage and blood in the home.
-R.B. indicated that her stepfather had given her the black eye by hitting her in the face.
+R.B. indicated that Petitioner Stepfather had given her the black eye by hitting her in the face.
 R.B. also had bruises on her back.
-The older child, F.B., was seven years old at the time, and had been living with his maternal grandparents since he was three years old.
-Petitioner Mother has a third child who is in a legal guardianship with the child's paternal grandparents who was not named in this matter.
-There have been three prior referrals for this family, for reasons including lack of supervision, dangerous shelter, inadequate nutrition, abuse, and inadequate physical care.
-In photographs from a prior January of 2011 referral, R.B. again had a black eye.
+F.B. was 7 at the time, and had been living with his maternal grandparents since he was 3 years old.
+Mother has a third child who is in a legal guardianship with the child's paternal grandparents and was not named in this matter.
+There have been three prior referrals for this family, including for lack of supervision, dangerous shelter, inadequate nutrition, abuse, and inadequate physical care.
+In photographs from a prior January 2011 referral, R.B. again had a black eye.

-Petitioner Mother and stepfather stipulated to the allegations in the petition; however, Petitioner Mother never admitted that R.B. had been physically abused.
-Instead, she gave several explanations for R.B.'s two black eyes within five months of one another, including horseplay and lack of sleep.
-She also indicated that the back bruising was from a fall from bed, but then indicated that it could be from a spanking Petitioner Mother gave to R.B.
-As to the conditions of the home, Petitioner Mother indicated that this was due solely to a missed garbage pickup that week.
-Both Petitioner Mother and stepfather requested improvement periods, but those motions were denied based on their failure to provide "acceptable, reasonable, logical explanation" for R.B.'s injuries.

-Petitioner Mother's parental rights were later terminated, based on the circuit court's finding that neither Petitioner Mother nor stepfather have identified R.B.'s abuser.
-The circuit court ordered that the guardian ad litem and the DHHR are given discretion regarding future contact between the children and Petitioner Mother.
+Petitioner Stepfather and mother stipulated to the allegations in the petition; however, neither admitted that R.B. had been physically abused.
+Instead, Petitioner Stepfather and mother gave several explanations for R.B.'s two black eyes within five months of one another, including horseplay and lack of sleep.
+They also indicated that the back bruising was from a fall from bed, but then indicated that it could be from a spanking mother gave to R.B.
+As to the conditions of the home, Petitioner Stepfather indicated that this was due solely to a missed garbage pickup that week.
+Both Petitioner Stepfather and mother requested improvement periods, but those motions were denied based on their failure to provide "acceptable, reasonable, logical explanation" for R.B.'s injuries.
+Mother's parental rights were later terminated, as were Petitioner Stepfather's custodial rights, based on the circuit court's finding that neither mother nor Petitioner Stepfather have identified R.B.'s abuser.
+The circuit court ordered that the guardian ad litem and the DHHR are given discretion regarding future contact between the children and their mother.